Developing a new visualisation

 Before starting, ensure you have basic knowledge of Fabric.js for canvas rendering as jdispatcher-viewers builds on top of that.

-Below is a step-by-step guide to setting up a basic Fabric.js visualization using a <script>
+Below is a step-by-step guide to setting up a basic Fabric.js visualization using a <script> tag to load Fabric.js and a <canvas> element to render the visualization.

 HTML based example